Regular Show: Critical reception

-Regular Show received critical acclaim.
 A reviewer from IGN, R.L.
 Shaffer, called the show zany, absurd, bizarre and hilarious.
-He praised the show's writing and said that it included "snappy dialogue, odd characters, and clever stories—each more irrelevant than the last—Regular Show never ceases to tickle the funny bone."
+He praised the show's writing and said that it included "snappy dialogue, odd characters, and clever stories—each more irreverent than the last—Regular Show never ceases to tickle the funny bone."
 He finished his review by calling the show "a pretty awesome piece of refreshing off-the-wall comedy" and wrote that it's "humorously animated, brazenly silly and almost always funny."

-DVD Talks Neil Lumbrad described the show as "offbeat sense of humor with a lot of randomness that makes its title both peculiar and hilarious" and compared it to the original Looney Tunes shorts and other cartoons—including The Powerpuff Girls, Dexter's Laboratory and Johnny Bravo—that Cartoon Network has produced.
-He wrote that the network has found "animated gold with Regular Show, which is too offbeat and unique to be called regular" and that it is a "comedic animated gem worthy of being discovered for years to come."
-Lumbrad ended his review by recommending the show and calling it "one truly awesome cartoon with a lot of good humor to enjoy."The A.V.
+DVD Talks Neil Lumbrad described the show as "offbeat sense of humor with a lot of randomness that makes its title both peculiar and hilarious" and compared it to the original Looney Tunes shorts and other cartoons—including The Powerpuff Girls, Dexter's Laboratory, and Johnny Bravo—that Cartoon Network has produced.
+He wrote that the network has found "animated gold with Regular Show, which is too offbeat and unique to be called regular" and that it is a "comedic animated gem worthy of being discovered for years to come".
+Lumbrad ended his review by recommending the show and calling it "one truly awesome cartoon with a lot of good humor to enjoy".The A.V.
 Clubs critic, Alasdair Wilkins, said that compared to another of Cartoon Network's animated comedies, Adventure Time, he does not consider the series to be funny, and described it as "more pleasingly weird".
 He said that the episodes' plots can occasionally be too complex to explore completely in the show's 11 minutes and that the usual story setup can make some stories feel structurally the same as others.
 Wilkins said he considers the show at its best when it focuses on the jokes, the character moments and inventive ways to use animation.
 Kevin McFarland, also of The A.V.
-Club, said he considers the series a thrill to watch; he complimented the animation style, characters and use of motifs.
+Club, said he considers the series a thrill to watch; he complimented the animation style, characters and use of motifs.Entertainment Weekly ranked Regular Show seventh on its list of "10 Best Cartoon Network Shows" in 2012.